 Just imagine, all the sites you visit, whatever you purchase or contact online, are all being logged.

 If you’re wondering how this is possible, let me explain.
-With the help of your IP and DNS requests your computer makes, your ISP can literally see everything you do online.
+With the help of your IP and DNS requests your computer makes, your ISP can literally see EVERYTHING you do online.
 Your valuable data can be used to monitor your online behaviours or can be sold to would-be digital marketers.

 That said, a VPN can help you avoid all this by masking your IP and passing all of your DNS requests through their own encrypted DNS servers.

-Canadian Supreme Court has Approved Internet Censorship.
+6. Canadian Supreme Court has Approved Internet Censorship

 In 2017, a ruling by the Supreme Court of Canada approved a company’s efforts to force certain websites’ blocking.
-While it is a particular case and technically not related to VPNs or internet privacy, it does show that the Legal System in Canada can, anytime, lean strongly towards complete online censorship in the future.
+While it is a particular case and technically not related to VPNs or internet privacy, it does show that the legal system in Canada can, anytime, lean strongly towards complete online censorship in the future.

 The decision was troubling and posed the danger of having set a perilous precedent in the country.
 Decisions like these shed important light on VPNs’ need in today’s world, where any access can be taken away from you at any time.